[This article would take the reader through a

-take the reader through a process of systematic reasoning and help him/her to
+process of systematic reasoning and help him/her to understand the nature of the

-understand the nature of the problem identified in my writings which had
+problem identified in my message to His Excellency the President which had

 created much havoc to humanity while none the wiser and had likely eluded thinkers